Tymec/ProtoPNet/README.md

 1. Modify `.env.example` and rename it to `.env`
 2. `make backend` to start the backend server

+Alternatively, use the [docker image](https://hub.docker.com/r/tymec/protopnet-api) or build your own as shown in the [docker compose](/backend/docker-compose.yml) file.

 ### Frontend
 1. `make frontend` to start the frontend server